empicano/aiomqtt/CONTRIBUTING.md

 ## Making a pull request

-The branch to contribute to is `main`.
+Please check if your changes call for updates to the documentation and don't forget to add your name and contribution to the `CHANGELOG.md`!
 You can create a draft pull request if your contribution is not yet ready to merge.
-Please check if your changes call for updates to the documentation and don't forget to add your name and contribution to the `CHANGELOG.md`!

 ### Visual Studio Code

-If you're using VSCode, you can find workspace settings and recommended extensions in the `.vscode` folder.
+You can find workspace settings and recommended extensions in the `.vscode` folder.